43PR/dotfiles/README.md

 > You can clone the repository first and remove programs from the packages.txt and then run the installer or install them manually for example:
 >
 >sudo pacman -S awww grim slurp imagemagick quickshell jq
+>
+> For beginners I recommend trying noctalia and then implement parts of this setup (no install.sh).
+It's installed in CachyOs by default

 First install git then use the next command and continue the installation until it's finished: